 - Secured Email System.
-RCR is using advanced security protection thru Microsoft Office 365 as employee's corporate email.
-It provides URL filtering, screening of attachments and links to be protected from spam and phishing. - End-point Security Protection.
-RCR installed Cloudstrike Endpoint Protection as last defense layer to protect end-user from malware, spam and phishing. - Protection of RCR's edge network.
-RCR used a strong network firewall rules that serve as a network gateway to only allow authorized and specific ports to pass through.
-It also includes URL filtering and secured VPN connections among its remote sites. - ${\odot}$ $\,$ Disallowed the use of external storage by employees. - We have corporate information security team that performs Security Vulnerability Assessment and Penetration Testing (SVAPT) on regular and on-demand basis specially before we launch a new website - 24x7 IT Service Desk that also monitors all our network, systems and applications thru our monitoring system which could detect performance degradation, capacity threshold breach and availability faults.
+RLC RCR is using advanced security protection through Microsoft Office 365 as employee's corporate email.
+It provides URL filtering, screening of attachments and links to be protected from spam and phishing. - o End-point Security Protection.
+RLC RCR installed Crowdstrike Endpoint Protection as the last defense layer to protect end-user's computer from malware, spam and phishing. - o Protection of RLC RCR's edge network.
+RLC RCR used strong network firewall rules that serve as a network gateway to only allow authorized and specific ports

+- to pass through.
+It also includes URL filtering and secured VPN connections among its remote sites. - Disallowed the use of external storage by employees. - o We have corporate information security team that performs Security Vulnerability Assessment and Penetration Testing (SVAPT) on regular and on-demand basis specially before we launch a new website - o 24x7 IT Service Desk that also monitors all our network, systems and applications through our monitoring system which could detect performance degradation, capacity threshold breach and availability faults.
 The team is alerted and performs remediation actions following incident management process and service level targets.